jingquanalex/workshop_threejs_2021/readme.md

 });
 ```

+In the code above, we traverse through the GLTF scene graph and apply our custom shader material to all meshes.
+We also need to transform each mesh's vertex normals as each mesh has been transformed using its own model matrix.

-We also need to transform the geometry's vertex normals.
-Let's do it in the vertex shader and apply the model transformation matrix for convenience.
-As long as we scale the mesh in all three axes, the transformed normals will remain correct.
+Let's update the vertex shader to apply the mesh's model transformation matrix to the mesh normals.
+As long as we don't scale the mesh in one or two axis, the transformed normals will be correct.

-- Replace the normal transformation matrix `matNormal` with:
+- We multiply the normal vector with the model transformation matrix `matNormal`, ignoring the homogeneous coordinate components (translation) of the model matrix:

 ```glsl
 // Transform normal vectors based on the object's model matrix